mybb/meta/architecture/mybb-1.9-theme-system.md

 Theme files will be placed in `inc/themes/<package-name>/` directories referencing codenames or local identifiers, and implement the Themelet structure, additionally including a `properties.json` file with additional configuration and presets, and `manifest.json` with author information and metadata.

 #### Theme Activation
-Administrators will able activate Themes by selecting one of the Packages in the filesystem.
+Administrators will be able to activate Themes by selecting one of the Packages in the filesystem.
 Activated Themes will store values for supported configuration options defined in Packages (like color scheme choices).

 #### Update Experience Improvements
 The existing mechanism of propagating Template updates will be extended to cover other Resource types, custom Themes, and Plugins, with improved usability.
 The system will show a comparison of upstream changes in inherited Resources that need to be copied manually, or will suggest an automatic patch.